josephscott/marmerine/README.md

 # Marmerine

-This is alternative implementation of Memcached.
+This is an alternate Memcached implementation.

 ## Storage Commands